AlecHussle916/DankCoin/README.md

 # DankCoin
-A place where marijuana dispensary owners can place there money they make on sales, making the marijuana industry this much closer to being fully legal.
+A place where marijuana dispensary owners can place their funds.
+Limited amount of tokens,
+Drug dealers don't pay taxes Busniess owners do!
+Safe place to make a passive income with legal marijuana funds.